FlukeFan/Generazor/docs/quickstart.md

         }
     }

-And add a very simple view `HelloWorld.cshtml`:
+Then add a corresponding view `HelloWorld.cshtml`:

     @namespace HelloWorld
     @inherits Generazor.GenerazorPage<HelloWorldModel>
     @model HelloWorldModel
     @Model.Message

-Because the package Microsoft.AspNetCore.Mvc was added, you get intellisense on the .cshtml files, and you get an assembly `HelloWorld.View.dll` generated.
+Because the package `Microsoft.AspNetCore.Mvc` was added, you get intellisense on the `.cshtml` files, and you get an assembly `HelloWorld.View.dll` generated.

 Now update `Program.cs`: